 Local Volunteer Opportunities: Previous interns have taken advantage of their spare time to get involved with our network of marine science researchers in Georgia

-1) Other SSU Marine Science Program Labs (field and lab research on sea stars, shrimp, flatfish, stingrays, oyster restoration, marine chemistry, etc.)
+1) Other SSU Marine Science Program Labs (field and lab research on shrimp, flatfish, oyster restoration, marine chemistry, etc.)

 2) Tybee Island Marine Science Center (environmental education)

 4) GA DNR Non-game Division (cetacean, manatee, and sea turtle research)

 * Currently or recently enrolled in a college-level program in marine biology, biology, zoology, or related field

 * Strong interest in marine mammals, the environment, and conservation

 * Computer proficiency, especially MS Office; MS Access and ArcGIS experience a plus

 * Excellent verbal communication skills, fluent in English

 * Enthusiastic and dedicated, with strong interpersonal skills and ability to maintain a professional appearance and demeanor

 * Strong sense of responsibility, work ethic, and attention to detail